Coq Au Vin Stuffed Mushrooms Recipe

 When I was in high school, my family hosted a student from France for two summers.
 We also went to France and stayed with her family a few weeks.
 The memories will be with me forever and one of the things I remember most is, of course, the food!
 The food was unreal in France but our exchange student also did some cooking for us while she stayed in our home.
 Crêpes, tarte Tatin, and coq au vin — oh, how I wish I could transport her into my kitchen right this moment to whip up some delicious food.

-I took the flavors of coq au vin and turned them into these little stuffed mushrooms.
-They make a great appetizer, but the filling would also be amazing in a larger portabella mushroom for an entree recipe.
+I take all the flavors of coq au vin and turn them into these little stuffed mushrooms.
+They make a great appetizer, but the filling is also be amazing in a larger portobello mushroom for an entree recipe, like these vegetarian stuffed portobellos or chicken Parmesan stuffed portobellos.

 These coq au vin stuffed mushrooms include bacon, chicken, red wine, onion and fresh thyme.
-Cheese isn’t traditionally included in coq au vin but I wanted something to hold the filling together, plus I’m a big fan of cheese.
+Cheese isn’t traditionally included in coq au vin but I’m a big fan of cheese.
+The cheese does a good job of holding everything together, too.

 These appetizers are little flavor bombs.
 They’re rich without being overly rich.
 I like that these stuffed mushrooms are a little unique, too.